zjrohrbach/markdown-wkshts/Honors-Agenda.md

-Wed, Feb 2
+Mon, Feb 7
 =========

  Objectives
 ------------
-- Be able to connect translational dynamics to rotational dynamics.
+- Get some practice with torque calculations.

 Agenda
 ---------